Sravanthgithub/Gendorize-App/README.md

 # Gendorize
 In Progress...

-An Application which can classify images of Male and Female.
+An Application which can classify images as Male and Female.
 Trained with powerful Machine Learning Algos.

 Languages used - `Python`, `HTML`, `CSS`, `JavaScript`